alepulver/game-catalog-builder/docs/improvements/output-field-configuration.md

 # Output field configuration (pros/cons)

-This project currently has a fixed set of output columns per provider and a fixed `Games_Final.csv` merge.
+This project currently has a fixed set of output columns per provider and a fixed `Games_Enriched.csv` merge.
 We discussed multiple approaches to make the final output configurable.

 The intent is to support:
 - selecting which provider columns appear in the final CSV (and ordering them),